HMPNK/HANNO/README.md

 ![image](https://github.com/HMPNK/HANNO/assets/51913753/eeb80ea5-dc7b-4a29-9b87-8bada1712076)

 HANNO was tested on fish (n=8), amphibian (n=6), bird (n=6) and mammal genomes (n=11), by transferring Refseq Annotations (from _P. flavescens_, _B. bufo_, _T. guttata_ and _H. sapiens_) to closely related and diverged species.
 Results below show the trends for "Complete", "Fragmented" and "Missing" BUSCOs for species ordered by divergence time from reference species (confidence intervalls from www.timetree.org).
-Hannotations of genomes by reference proteins and mRNA that diverged less than 50MYA are typically yielding good results in terms of total recovered CDS and UTR sequences and BUSCO statistics.
+HANNOtations of genomes by reference proteins and mRNA that diverged less than 50MYA are typically yielding good results in terms of total recovered CDS and UTR sequences and BUSCO statistics.

 ![image](https://github.com/HMPNK/HANNO/assets/51913753/97d72096-64d2-4624-bda3-5f6f1f338772)